The Mestiza Muse

 Photo credit: InStyle Curly Wolf Cut

 If you want to add a little bit more volume or texture, you can use a sea salt spray or texturizing product.
-For a more polished look, you can use a pomade or wax to style your hair into place.
+You can use aย pomadeย orย waxย to style your hair into place for a more polished look.

 Wolf Cut At A Salon

-Ask your stylist for a lot of shaggy layers with bangs.
-You can go as far as you want with the trend, so you can request more texture or keep it simpler with just a few face-framing layers.
+Ask your stylist for a lot shaggy layers with bangs.
+With this trend, you can go as far as you want, so you can request more texture or keep it simpler with just a few face-framing layers.

 Wolf Cut for Curly Hair

-The wolf cut is also a great option for those with naturally curly hair.
-The style can look as fresh on curls as it does on straight hair and there are a lot of variations.
+The wolf cut is also an excellent option for those with naturally curly hair.
+The style can look as fresh on curls as it does on straight hair, and there are many variations.

 Curly hair has a lot of natural volume and texture.
 So, we recommend working with a stylist who is experienced with cutting and styling curly hair.
 This will help to ensure that your wolf cut looks its best.

-Depending on the hair texture, you may need to use some styling products to maintain the wolf cut look.
+Depending on the hair texture, you may need some styling products to maintain the wolf cut look.
 You will need to manage it.

-The style may not be as full or volumunious and may fall flat, so you’ll need to apply products to add texture, fullness, and hold.
+The style may not be as full or voluminous and may fall flat, so you must apply products to add texture, fullness, and hold.

-If you have curly texture, you won’t have to do as much since your natural curls will provide some movement to the cut.
-For a natural look, just use your fingers to style your hair into place.
+You won’t have to do as much if you have a curly texture since your natural curls will provide some movement to the cut.
+Just use your fingers to style your hair into place for a natural look.

 If you want to make your curls pop, a great way to do that is to scrunch in leave-in conditioner or curl-defining cream and allow it to air dry for a more playful, tousled look.
 Because this is a tousled look, you’ll need something to help control the frizz.

 Try this gel to add definition to your ringlets.
-If you want more volume and texture, use a voluminizing spray or mousse.
+If you want more volume and texture, use a volumizing spray or mousse.

 For wavy textures, I recommend a gel for a more polished look.
 Also, try a sea salt spray by Not Your Mothers (link below).
 You can also use a dry shampoo to add volume.